 |diskadmin||The diskadmin fixed server role is used for managing disk files.|

 |dbcreator||Members of the dbcreator fixed server role can create, alter, drop, and restore any database.|

 |public||Every SQL Server login belongs to the public server role.
 When a server principal has not been granted or denied specific permissions on a securable object, the user inherits the permissions granted to public on that object.
 Only assign public permissions on any object when you want the object to be available to all users.
 You cannot change membership in public.

-Note: public is implemented differently than other roles.
-However, permissions can be granted, denied, or revoked from public.
+Note: public is implemented differently than other roles, and permissions can be granted, denied, or revoked from the public fixed server roles.

 Permissions of Fixed Server Roles

 Each fixed server role has certain permissions assigned to it.
 The following graphic shows the permissions assigned to the server roles.

 The CONTROL SERVER permission is similar but not identical to the sysadmin fixed server role.
 Permissions do not imply role memberships and role memberships do not grant permissions.
 (E.g. CONTROL SERVER does not imply membership in the sysadmin fixed server role.)
 However, it is sometimes possible to impersonate between roles and equivalent permissions.
 Most DBCC commands and many system procedures require membership in the sysadmin fixed server role.
 For a list of 171 system stored procedures that require sysadmin membership, see the following blog post by Andreas Wolter CONTROL SERVER vs. sysadmin/sa: permissions, system procedures, DBCC, automatic schema creation and privilege escalation - caveats.

 Only server-level permissions can be added to user-defined server roles.
 To list the server-level permissions, execute the following statement.
 The server-level permissions are:

 The following table explains the commands, views, and functions that you can use to work with server-level roles.